 Many guests struggle with this.
 What makes me an expert?
 For our example with legal software it’s easier. the founder of the company is a lawyer and has used the software.
 He understands how it works, why it works and the benefit it can bring.
 He can share stories of the impact it’s had on real practices.
 Most of all the podcast guest understands he meets the legal definition of an expert: Someone by virtue of their training, education or experience knows more than the average person.
 After spending nights and weekends developing this software will clearly be seen as an expert by the host and listeners.

-Step 3: Identify and pitch yourself to the podcast host
+Step 3: Identify and introduce yourself to the podcast host

 Our podcast guest makes a one sheet that he can attach to an introductory email.
 This mini press page shares everything the podcast host needs to say yes to his request to be featured on the podcast.
 The one sheet has his image, credentials, brief bio, sample topics, contact information and a testimonial from someone the podcast host knows and respects.